Quantum thermodynamics with fast driving and strong coupling via the mesoscopic leads approach: Thermodynamics of driven open quantum systems

 where $\hat{N}_{\alpha}$ is the number operator of the $\alpha$th bath and $Z_{\alpha} = \Tr[e^{-\beta_\alpha(\hat{H}_{\alpha} - \mu_\alpha\hat{N}_{\alpha})}]$ is the corresponding partition function.
 Additionally, we assume that the bath Hamiltonian conserves the number of particles, i.e., $\comm{\hat{H}_\alpha}{\hat{N}_\alpha} = 0$.
 Starting from the initial state Eq.~\eqref{eq:initial_state}, the entire system is left to evolve unitarily under the Hamiltonian $\hat{H}_{\text{tot}}$, according to $\dd \hat{\rho}_{\text{tot}}(t)/ \dd t = -i[\hat{H}_{\text{tot}}(t),\hat{\rho}_{\text{tot}}]$ (we set $\hbar = 1$), so at time $t$ the total density-matrix is

 where $\hat{U}(t) = \mathcal{T}e^{-i\int_0^t \dd t' \hat{H}_{\text{tot}}(t')}$ is the time-evolution operator and $\mathcal{T}$ is the time-ordering operator.
 The evolution of the system of interest, $\hat{\rho}_{\text{S}}$, can be obtained by tracing out the the bath.
-We will denote $L_{\text{S}}$ and $L_{\text{B}}$ as the number of degrees of freedom (e.g., the number of sites in a lattice descriptions) in the system and in each bath, respectively.
+We will denote $L_{\text{S}}$ and $L_{\text{B}}$ as the number of degrees of freedom (e.g., the number of sites in lattice descriptions) in the system and in each bath, respectively.
 Since the system is microscopic, $L_{\text{S}}$ is finite.
 Each bath, on the other hand, is by assumption macroscopic, thus $L_{\text{B}} \to \infty$.
 However, for mathematical rigorousness and to avoid unwanted divergences, this limit should be taken only after the bath degrees of freedom have been traced out.
 That is,

 where $\Tr_{\text{B}}[\ldots]$ refers to trace over all bath degrees of freedom.
 The order of the operations is crucial, with the limit is taken after the trace.
-In order to avoid carrying cumbersome notation, we define the expected value of some generic operator $\hat{\mathcal{O}}$ as
+In order to avoid carrying cumbersome notation, we define the expected value of some generic operator $\hat{\mathcal{O}}$, which may be time-dependent, as

 In many cases, we will be interested in the long time behavior of the system which corresponds to

 Once again, the order of limits cannot be interchanged.